HameedullahKaryab/ROCKBUSTER-SQL/README.md

 # DATA SET
 A data set that contains i nformation about Rockbuster’s film i nventory, customers, and payments, among other things there are.
 There are 15 tabels in the database. the visualiztions in Tableau for this project can be reached out here.
 # TOOLS:
-The tools used in this project are : PostgreSQL (a databse language), pgAdmin 4, DbVisualizer, Tableau, MS.Excel.
+The tools used in this project are :
+1. PostgreSQL (a databse language)
+2. pgAdmin 4
+3. DbVisualizer
+4. Tableau
+5. MS.Excel.

 # SKILLS DEMONSTRATED:
 ## 1. Data Cleaning:
 Checking and addressing duplicates, non-uniform data and missing values.